vu-isis/isis-ui-components/src/library/contextMenu/docs/readme.md

  * `contextmenuData` - data passed to shell directive in template.
 By default, specify a menu structure for `hierarchical-menu`.
  * `contextmenu-disabled` - if set, will be evaluated before showing menu

 It also registers the `contextmenuService` for opening and closing menus manually.
+Exposed methods:

+ * `open` with arguments:
+    - triggerElement, contentTemplateUrl, aScope, position, doNotAutocloseOnClick
+ * `close` - no arguments